Bookmap Knowledge Base

 • Spot market aggressors in real-time, across different exchanges

-• View massive amounts of data conveniently from one chart
+• View massive amounts of data conveniently from only one chart

 • Gain confidence in specific support and resistance levels